top of page

 We are glad to have her on our team as she has a strong connection with the Australasian and Oceanic/Pacific regions (born and raised in her early years in Australia, schooled in Fiji) and has lived and worked in Japan for over 5 years where she has also forged lasting bonds with local musicians and organisations.

-She assisted organising and hosting of the Cairo Jazz Festival (Egypt 2014-2018) and currently consults for the Amman Jazz Festival (Jordan 2018-present), taught English to refugees in Cairo as a volunteer and has a very clear vision regarding the oneness of humanity.
+She assisted organising and hosting of the Cairo Jazz Festival (Egypt 2014-2018) and currently consults for the Amman Jazz Festival (Jordan 2018-present), has taught English to refugees in Cairo as a volunteer for over a year and has a very clear vision regarding the oneness of humanity.

 Meet The Team